Lumi-supercomputer/LUMI-SoftwareStack/docs/module_setup.md

 -   As we don't use a system-wide spider cache at the moment, `module spider` and `module avail` can be very slow if the user cache needs to be generated.

-    This is partly also caused by the very high number of spack-generated modules on the system that are also in Tcl, causing a double slowdown.

 -   Solution: The spack modules and modules enabling the local software stacks that are not maintained by LUST have a mechanism that makes `MODULEPATH` changes invisible